LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

     }

 Input variables are Lua-only and may be booleans, integers, doubles, or strings.
-Their names must be Lua identifiers.
+Their names must be non-keyword Lua identifiers.
 They are ordinary mutable globals by construction and are allowed by Klee's unexpected-global check.
 Deck code can reassign these names, so applications should treat them as initial values rather than read-only controls.
 Other helper values in the deck should still be declared